 is a speed required to escape the gravitational influence of the planet or star.

 It correlates with v1 as follows:

 The formula can be derived from the kinetic energy and Mechanical work done to overcome the gravity moving object from the initial altitude to infinity:

-In 1959 USSR launched Luna-1, the automatic interplanetary module, which overcame influence of the Earth gravity and becomes 1st artificial satellite of the Sun.
+In 1959 USSR launched Luna-1, the automatic interplanetary module, which overcame the influence of the Earth's gravity and became 1st artificial satellite of the Sun.

 Planetary system escape velocity